terrencepreilly/darglint/README.md

 is notified and the commit is aborted.
 Store necessary configuration (such as error formatting) in `.darglint`, `config.cfg` or `tox.ini`.

 ## Roadmap

-The below list is the current roadmap for *darglint*.
-For each version number, it specifies which features will be added.
-To see the most recently implemented features, see the *CHANGELOG*.

-### 1.0
+Below are some of the current features or efforts.
+Where a milestone or issue is associated with the idea, it will be mentioned.
+Some of these ideas are moonshots and may not get implemented.
+They are ordered roughly according to current priority/feasibility.

 - [ ] Robust logging for errors caused/encountered by *darglint*.
-- [ ] Add style errors and suggestions.
-In particular, allow for multiple levels of strictness, (lenient by default).
-Then warn for no newline after short description, and for excess whitespace between sections, etc.
+- [ ] Check super classes of errors/exceptions raised to allow for more
+general descriptions in the interface.
+- [ ] Check class docstrings (See Issue #25).
-- [ ] Add support for numpydoc style docstrings.
+- [ ] Autoformatting docstrings.
+(See Milestone #3).

-### Other features
-I haven't decided when to add the below features.

 - [ ] ALE support.
 - [ ] Syntastic support.
 (Syntastic is not accepting new checkers until their next API stabilizes, so this may take some time.)
-- [ ] Check super classes of errors/exceptions raised to allow for more
-general descriptions in the interface.

 ## Development and Contributions